 Nikos Kazantzakis was one of the most important Greek writers and philosophers of the 20th century.
-He was nominated for the Nobel Prize in Literature in nine different years.
+He was so prolific that he was nominated for the Nobel Prize in Literature in nine different years.

-Kazantzakis wrote several important novels such as Zorba the Greek (published 1946 as Life and Times of Alexis Zorbas), Christ Recrucified (1948), Captain Michalis (1950, translated Freedom and Death), and The Last Temptation of Christ (1955).
-He also wrote many travel books, memoirs, plays and philosophical essays.
-His fame spread in the English-speaking world due to cinematic adaptations of Zorba the Greek (1964) and the conotroversial The Last Temptation of Christ (1988).
+Kazantzakis wrote many important books, plays, memoirs, and philosophical essays.
+His most important works include Zorba the Greek (1946) published as Life and Times of Alexis Zorbas, Christ Recrucified (1948), Captain Michalis (1950) the English title of this book is Freedom and Death, and also The Last Temptation of Christ (1955).
+His fame spread in the English-speaking world due to the film adaptations two of his works: Zorba the Greek (1964) and the conotroversial The Last Temptation of Christ (1988).

 Kazantzakis also did several translations of foreign – mostly philosophical -works, into Modern Greek, such as the Divine Comedy, Thus Spoke Zarathustra and the Iliad (from ancient to modern Greek).

 Kazantzakis was born in 1883 in Heraklion, Crete.
 Kazantzakis was spiritually restless since his was a young man.
 Having metaphysical and existential concerns since a young age, he sought relief in knowledge and travel.
 He was greatly influenced by Friedrich Nietzsche, especially Nietzsche’s atheism and sympathy for the Superman (Ubermensch) concept.
 However, he was also haunted by spiritual concerns.
-To attain a union with God, Kazantzakis entered a monastery for six months.
+Trying to attain a union with God, Kazantzakis entered a monastery for six months.